rv-airob-masters/Artemis_AI_Agent/README.md

 ## 🔐 API Keys & Environment Setup

-The application uses external APIs (Azure, Anthropic, Mistral, Gemini).
+The application uses external APIs (Azure, Mistral, Gemini).
 Store your API keys in a `.env` file at the root of the project.

 ### Example `.env`: